simonmonk/raspirobotboard2/README.md

 **WARNING: Never power the Raspberry Pi from both batteries and the USB power connector.
 One or other, but NOT both.**

-It is a good idea to leave the wheels off the robot chassis so that it does not unexpectedly drive itself off your table.
+It is a good idea to leave the wheels off the robot chassis for now so that it does not unexpectedly drive itself off your table.
 One or both of the motors may spin as the Raspberry Pi starts up.

 Wire the battery pack into the third pair of screw terminals. +V towards the outside of the board.
 The Raspberry Pi's power light should light up and it will start to boot.
 LED1 and LED2 on the RRB2 will also light up.